 These analyses corroborate decades of previous data which has established just how dangerous teen drivers can be.
 But what, specifically, are the factors that cause this danger?
 And how can parents address these factors in order to reduce their teen driver's risk of having a car accident?

-Factors in Teen Car Crashes
+Factors Leading to Teen Car Crashes

 Passengers are a major problem for teen drivers—specifically, passengers of the same age.
 The New York Times article reported that adding one non-family passenger to a teen's vehicle increased the odds of having an accident by nearly 45 percent.
 Interestingly, distraction was found to be highest when male teen drivers had male teen passengers in the car.
 Male drivers with female peer passengers tended to be more cautious behind the wheel.